ncatlab/nlab-content/pages/18181.md

 > I am therefore conscious of the identi­cal self in regard to the manifold of the representations that are given to me in an intuition because I call them all together __my__ representa­tions, which constitute __one__.
 (B135)

-Presupposing that the human understanding only operates with concepts  rather than with intuitions, Kant can define "understanding" in the following way:
+Presupposing that the human understanding only operates with concepts  rather than with intuitions, Kant defines "understanding" in the following way:

 > __Understanding__ is, generally speaking, the faculty of __cognitions__.
 (B137)